 - wolfmother songs (you could stream and sell music from your site)

 Let’s check out a specific example of that.

-Remember, Google will give your band website preference over other websites for the rankings of any keywords related to your band.
+Remember, Google will give your band website preference over other websites for any keywords related to your band.
 All you have to do is have the content on your website.

 It’s very common for bands to use widgets on their band websites, and that’s ok.
 There are plenty of good reasons to use widgets.

 But, there is also a very good reason to use them wisely.
 It’s common to see a page on a band website that has only a widget on it and nothing else.

 This can be a problem for your band website in a few ways.